Send us an email

 So whether you’re just starting out with a new concept, or are established but looking for growth, FoodPower provides the right resource for the right concept at the right time.

-As the Founder of FoodPower, Phyllis Ann Marshall offers clients more than 40 years of experience as a culinary expert, business owner, consultant and coach in the restaurant industry.
+As the Founder of FoodPower, Phyllis Ann Marshall offers clients more than 40 years of experience as a culinary expert, business owner, restaurant consultant and coach in the restaurant industry.

 Her expertise comes from owning and running restaurants of all sizes, themes and locations coast to coast.
 As Phyllis Ann says: “You don’t fully understand the restaurant industry until you’ve carried the keys.”